 There are a few patches of snow left and it’s so green, with so many wildflowers every where too!
-I think this is the favorite part of the trip for me so far, especially when we hit the lakes above.
+I think this is my the favorite part of the trip so far, especially when we hit the lakes above.

 The wind is less fierce down here at Golden Lake and we decide to eat dinner by the lake and take our little stoves to a flat spot.
 I start boiling my water for dehydrated potatoes and since the wind went away the bugs show up en masse, dang it.
 We are getting fucked up by them all of a sudden and spend most of our dinners smashing mosquitoes on our bodies.
+I slap my knee multiple times, killing several at a go.
+Why don’t they tell their friends how murdery it is over here?!?
+Maybe mosquitoes are really bad communicators cuz they just keep coming back for more.
 We eat quickly and jump into our tents to escape them around 6pm.
-None of us come back out, except to pee really quickly, and soon it’s dusk again and after reading a bit I’m fast asleep.
+Poor Jeanette’s sleeping pad appears to have a leak and she has to venture out to find and patch it.
+She does so fairly quickly and only suffers minor mosquito damage.
+None of us come back out the rest of the evening except to pee really quickly and hope your ass isn’t getting totally eaten up during the process.
+Soon enough it’s dusk and after reading a bit I’m fast asleep.

 July 7th: Golden Lakes to Tam McArthur Trailhead

-We are up early to hike out and hit the trail by 7am, the motivation for town food is very strong.
+We are up early as usual for the hike out and hit the trail by 7am, the motivation for town food is very strong.
 It’s another lovely and cool morning as we cruise back to the main trail from Golden Lake.
 I’m sad to leave this little haven but I’m ready for beer and showers!